 Meals on Wheels

-If interested in the "Meals on Wheels" program, please call the participating Outreach Office in your area to receive further information or to sign up for the program.
+If interested in the "Meals on Wheels" program, please call the participating Outreach Office in your area to receive further information or to sign-up for the program.
+Costs are a suggested donation of $5 for individuals 60 and above and $6 for individuals 59 and under.

 Packing up Meals on Wheels